ncatlab/nlab-content/pages/7/3/3/7/27337/content.md

 $$\frac{\Gamma, A \; \mathrm{type}, B \; \mathrm{type}, p:A = B \vdash C(A, B, p) \; \mathrm{type} \quad \Gamma \vdash t:\Pi A.C(A, A, \mathrm{refl}(A))}{\Gamma \vdash \beta_{=}^{C}(t):\Pi A.\mathrm{ind}_=^{C}(t, A, A, \mathrm{refl}(A)) =_{C(A, A, \mathrm{refl}(A))} t(A)}$$

 There are many consequences of having identity types between types in the dependent type theory.
-One such example is that any time one uses an [[equivalence of types]] in a definition, such as [[weak Tarski universes]] or typal large recursion principles for inductive types, one can instead use identity types between types in the definition.
+One such example is that any time one uses an [[equivalence of types]] in a definition, such as [[weak Tarski universes]] or typal large elimination principles for inductive types, one can instead use identity types between types in the definition.
 In addition, one can add [[univalence]] to the dependent type theory itself, which makes the identity types between types and equivalence types coincide with each other.

 #### Univalence axiom